ghostkiller1704/polynomial-tangent-finder/README.md

 sympy

 ## P.S.
 Warning: It is very shallow but gets the job done.
-Also, I am a begginer.
+Also, I am a beginer.